 Pray for the health of all children and their mothers.

 The health of children and their mothers can’t be separated.
-That’s why World Vision invests particularly in the critical — from conception through age 2 — when the right nutrition and health interventions can have life-altering implications on a child’s ability to grow physically and mentally.
+That’s why World Vision invests particularly in the critical first 1,000 days of a child’s life — from conception through age 2 — when the right nutrition and health interventions can have life-altering implications on a child’s ability to grow physically and mentally.

 Great Healer, every child is precious to You.
 We pray for the health of all Your children and their mothers.
 We thank You for the work being done to help so many children and mothers.
 Let aid distributions reach families who need it the most, and provide the resources to help even more little ones.
 Heal and strengthen their tiny bodies so they may one day experience fullness of life.